Category: 1970s Cold Cases

 2024: A New Hope

 Dr. Kimmerle is back on the case, leading another forensic examination.
-But this time, it’s more comprehensive —medicolegal autopsy, skeletal analysis, forensic dental work, X-rays, an MRI scan.
+But this time, it’s more comprehensive and will include:

-And, of course, they’re going to try for more DNA samples.
-The hope is that, with today’s advanced technology, they can get a usable profile and enter it into a national database.
+The hope is they can get a usable profile and enter it into a national DNA database.

-That could lead to relatives, and relatives could lead to her name.
+That could lead to her relatives, and relatives could lead to her name.

 Who was I-80 Jane Doe?
 From what we know, she was a young Black woman, probably between 20 and 30 years old (certainly younger than 40), 4’10” to 5’2” tall, and weighed around 100 pounds.